borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 -- It's now obvious that Supremacy of the [Petrodollar Economy is Waning](https://moderndiplomacy.eu/2022/05/28/the-waning-supremacy-of-the-petrodollar-economy/){:target="_blank"} and its hegemony coming to an end.
 This will probably lead to decentralized multipolar multi-reserve system.
 Interest Book and another video presentation by Ray Dalio is -*Changing world order* where he talks about China economic rise.
 But China also manipulate currency a lot.<br>
 One could make analogy from fiat based military industrial complex to crypto industrial complex based on energy.

--- CB could be gone in it's current form, even fiat could be backed by Bitcoin or central goverment reduced in that regard.
-Essentialy removing monetary power and leave only fiscal policy.
+-- CB could be gone in it's current form, even fiat could be backed by Bitcoin or central government reduced in that regard.
+Essentially removing monetary power and leave only fiscal policy.
 According to *Thiers' Law*: [*Good Money Drives Out Bad*](https://nakamotoinstitute.org/mempool/speculative-attack/){:target="_blank"}.

 -- [The politics of bitcoin](https://blogs.lse.ac.uk/politicsandpolicy/the-politics-of-bitcoin/){:target="_blank"} underpins its social life.